MohamedBreek/openuniapp/README.md

 # OpenUniApp
 Open University of Israel App for students — a companion app for Open University students to view courses, grades, schedule and campus news.

-> NOTE: This README includes usage instructions and how to add the screenshot image you provided (referenced as image1 in our conversation).
-The UI screenshot appears to be in Hebrew and shows the Open University layout.

 ---